Portland Asylum Lawyer For Refugees

 Asylum

 An immigrant who files for asylum while in the U.S. is an asylee.
 An immigrant can avoid removal by applying for asylum due to a well-founded fear of persecution upon returning to their home country.
 The cause of this fear must be based on political opinion, religious belief, nationality, race, or membership in a particular social group.
 The criteria to establish a “well-founded fear” are difficult.
-Granting asylum is soley at the discretion of USDOJ.
+Granting asylum is solely at the discretion of USDOJ.
 After one year as an asylee, an immigrant may be eligible to apply for a green card.
 The number of immigrants granted asylum is subject to quotas.
+It’s recommended that you contact our Portland asylum lawyers to assist in your application.

 Refugee